krovs/oscp-writeups/docs/PWK Challenges/poseidon.md

 ### Initial Access

-We can evil-winrm to the machine after changing jackie's password.
+We use Evil-WinRM to access the machine after changing Jackie's password.

 ![](assets/Pasted%20image%2020250227000126.png)